psmars/servopack/python_postprocessing/README.md

 # For use

-If not yet done, activate the environment.
+Activate the environment if it is not yet done.
 Go to the directory with the data:

 - cd /where/is/the/data

 Use one the utility:

-- transfer filename
+- detect_markers
-- run
+- movie_blocks
-- python
+- movie_blocks_bg
-	- from servo import *
+- homography_ref
-	- help()
+- homography

-To deactivate the environment
+To desactivate the environment

 - deactivate